These lobster tacos are so incredibly quick to make, easy to adapt with your favorite additions, as well as light and fresh. In other words delicious!

-- 3 tbsp cilantro chopped
+- 3 tablespoon cilantro chopped

-- 2 tbsp lime juice
+- 2 tablespoon lime juice

-- 1/2 tbsp vegetable oil
+- ½ tablespoon vegetable oil

 - 1 clove garlic

-- 1/2 lb cooked lobster meat 225g
+- ½ lb cooked lobster meat 225g

-- 1/4 tsp cumin
+- ¼ teaspoon cumin

 - 6 small-sized tortillas (taco-size, corn or wheat, as you prefer)

-- 6 tbsp guacamole (approx)
+- 6 tablespoon guacamole (approx)

 - mango habanero sauce (or other hot sauce as you prefer)

-First make the slaw - chop the ends off the Brussels sprouts and peel off the outer layer.
+- First make the slaw - chop the ends off the Brussels sprouts and peel off the outer layer.
 Cut in half lengthwise then thinly slice.
 Mix the sliced Brussels sprouts with the cilantro and lime juice and set aside.

-Make the guacamole, if making your own, before warming the lobster.
+- Make the guacamole, if making your own, before warming the lobster.

-Warm the oil in a small skillet over a medium-low heat.
+- Warm the oil in a small skillet over a medium-low heat.
 Finely chop the garlic.
 Add the garlic to the pan and cook a minute to soften but not brown then add the lobster and cumin, stir and warm through.
 Don't leave it on the heat any more than about a minute.

-Make up the tacos with a good scoop of the slaw, some guacamole and lobster and a little mango habanero drizzled on top.
+- Make up the tacos with a good scoop of the slaw, some guacamole and lobster and a little mango habanero drizzled on top.